eclipse-csi/security-handbook/docs/vulnerabilities/embargoes.md

 In a case of a wide embargo, Projects need to synchronize on release dates, and if it makes sense, also share test cases, and prepare a common advisory.
 They either communicate using an ad-hoc distribution list, or use a dedicated disclosure platform.

 An invitation to such a disclosure group usually arrives to the Projects security contact, or to some specific developer directly if they are known to deal with security issues.
 In case of Eclipse Foundation projects (also other projects hosted by foundations), such an invitation also often comes to the generic security contact of the Foundation.
-In the case of Eclipse Foundation, this will be the EF Security Team that will follow it to the affected project or projects.
+In the case of Eclipse Foundation, this will be the EF Security Team that will forward it to the affected project or projects.
 Note the importance of *up-to-date security contacts* known both publicly and by the EF Security Team.
 If the researcher cannot find the contact information, your Project might miss the notification and learn about the vulnerability late.

 During the embargo time, it is important to not post any information of the vulnerability, nor a suggestion of one, in any channels.
 This includes references to security fixes in commit messages, release notes, announcements or even a Project-specific chat.
 All involved Projects release their bugfix versions at the same date or shortly after.
 Only then the Project can put information on the vulnerability in the documentation.